dwd/Metre/FAQ.md

 ping responses which are useful for diagnostics and testing.
 I might add version.

-What it's for is for hosting components outside of a full server, and for letting two servers which cannot talk to each other directly connect through it "back to back".
+What it's for is for hosting components outside of a full server, and for letting two servers which cannot, or must not, talk to each other directly connect through it "back to back".

 So if you have a number of internal services which cannot be exposed, or cannot perform the required security, you can have those setup as "forwarded" domains, and Metre will respond